 - Bacopa Monnieri – I take 500mg to 750mg of this once a day in the morning with breakfast or MCT oil which I’ve found to boost its effects.
 It’s worth reading up on this one as it has a wide range of potential benefits along with being neuroprotective.
 The effects for me have been significant, improving memory, mental clarity and learning and a definite reduction in stress and a deep sense of well being.
 On it’s own this can also work sufficiently for some ADHD people but you have to stick with it as it takes time to work, up to 4 weeks before you experience any benefits.
 I found the benefits to be dramatic once the effects became apparent.
 Read more: https://examine.com/supplements/bacopa-monnieri/

-- Neuro Day – I take 1 capsule a day 2 – 3 times a week and skip weekends.
+- Neuro Day – (I no longer take this as the formulation has changed and it’s overstimulating for me but again we’re all different and it still works well for others) I take 1 capsule a day 2 – 3 times a week and skip weekends.
 This is an excellent premade nootropic stack that is designed to provide energy, focus, wellbeing and reduced stress and really works well for me as an alternative to Concerta which I have slowly phased out with my doctors guidance.
 This one is quite new for me and it isn’t cheap but so far it’s quite promising and I’m finding I can really get stuff done with it in a clear and focused way.
 On it’s own this may also be enough for some.
-Unfortunately this type of stack isn’t available everywhere but it can be obtained online in South Africa at https://www.neuroactive.co.za.
+Unfortunately this type of stack isn’t available everywhere but it can be obtained online in South Africa at https://optimized.co.za/products/neuroactive-day.
 They cite research articles for each of their products.
 Read more about nootropics by visiting the links provided at the end of this article.

 - Sceletium – This is one I tried but for some reason didn’t work for me, I have however heard from a few others who swear by it.
 Also one worth reading up on and trying for a month or two as it also purportedly takes several weeks to take effect.
 Read more: https://examine.com/supplements/sceletium-tortuosum/